Key takeaways:

 Moisturizes skin: Sweat contains substances that help attract and lock in moisture on the skin’s surface.
 That can hydrate your skin and help keep it healthy.

 A little sweat is perfectly healthy — and beneficial.
-But too much sweat can have negative effects:
+But too much sweat can have negative effects, such as:

 Dehydration: Sweating causes you to lose fluids.
 The more you sweat, the more fluids you lose.
 You become dehydrated if you don’t replace lost fluids by drinking water or other drinks.
 Dehydration can be serious, causing fatigue, dizziness, and confusion.

 Electrolyte imbalance: You also lose electrolytes when you sweat.
-These minerals help balance fluid levels and support muscle and nerve function.
+These minerals help balance fluid levels and support nerve and muscle function, including your heart.
 If you don’t replace those electrolytes with food or supplements, it can lead to an imbalance.
 An electrolyte imbalance can cause symptoms, such as fatigue, irregular or fast heart rate, and muscle cramps.

 Skin irritation: Typically, sweat moves to the skin’s surface through tiny ducts.
 But sometimes, those tiny ducts can become clogged, causing a heat rash (or prickly heat).
 Common symptoms include small bumps (often clusters), redness, itching, and blisters.

-Heat exhaustion: Hot, humid environments can make you pretty sweaty.
-If you’re outdoors on a summer day, taking a hot yoga class, or stuck without air-conditioning, you may be at risk of heat exhaustion.
+Heat exhaustion: Hot, humid environments can make you pretty sweaty and put you at risk of heat exhaustion and even heat stroke.
 Heavy sweating, fatigue, and dizziness are signs of this heat-related illness.

 Underlying health issues: Excessive sweating is known as hyperhidrosis.
 It occurs when you sweat more than necessary to regulate body temperature.
 Hyperhidrosis can be a symptom of other conditions, such as hyperthyroidism, menopause, and diabetes.
-It can also be a side effect of medications like antidepressants.
+It can also be a side effect of certain medications, like antidepressants.

 Social and emotional issues: Constantly wiping sweat from your brow and soaking through your shirts can be embarrassing.
 You may feel anxious in public and avoid being around other people.